GARDENZ ORGANIC FARMS

 0

-Why Go Organic?
-Organic Egg Basics Free-Range vs Cage-Free vs Organic
+Learn ▼ Organic Egg Basics ▼ Free-Range vs Cage-Free vs Organic

 Hen Welfare · UAE Guide

 Traditional cage systems keep hens in small cages with limited space to move.
-This is still common in many parts of the world because it is cheap and easy to manage.
+It is common because it is cheaper and easier to manage at scale.

 • Very limited movement for the hen.